 - 1. Click SAVE to apply your settings.
 A small confirmation dialogue appears in the bottom right corner. - 2.
 Reboot the camera if you changed RTP package.

-Read this article from Youtube and the article from Facebook for setting up a correct stream, if you want to stream via Youtube or Facebook.
+Read the article from Youtube and the article from Facebook for setting up a correct stream.

 VIDEO - Streaming Video